Editing an AsciiDoc file in IntelliJ

 This section describes the most important tool at the borders of the IDE’s window as shown below.

-1. The project view is a tree view of all files in the project.
+The project view is a tree view of all files in the project.
 Clicking on “Project” hides and shows this view.
-This is a functionality of all tool windows.
+This works with all tool windows.

 Editor